vytasrgl/ChatScript/wiki/ChatScript-System-Functions-Manual.md

 `SENTENCE` is particularly useful with changing the tokenflags to get input processing done differently.
 If item is INPUT it will retry all input again.

-`^retry(TOPRULE)` Will return back to the top level rule (not of the topic but of a rejoinder set) and retry.
+`^retry(TOPRULE)` will return back to the top level rule (not of the topic but of a rejoinder set) and retry.
 It's the same if the current rule was a top level rule, but if the current rule is from `^refine()`, then it returns to the outermost rule to restart.
 If the current rule is not from `^refine()`, then `TOPRULE` means the lexically placed toprule above the current rule and a `^reuse()` will be performed to go to it.

 ### `^reuse`( rule label optional-enable optional-FAIL )